快速導覽

 How to plan a three-day and two-night trip to Hong Kong?

 If you have arranged a three-day and two-night trip to Hong Kong, you can refer to the first- and second-day itinerary just shared with you to arrange to visit the attractions in Central and Tsim Sha Tsui.
-As for the itinerary for the third day, you can choose an itinerary suitable for a day trip among the following itineraries with different themes.

 Don’t know what time your flight needs to be to leave Hong Kong?
 If you will leave Hong Kong between noon and afternoon, we will recommend you to visit some attractions in Hong Kong and close to MTR stations.
 This allows you to gain time for sightseeing from morning to afternoon, and then quickly take the subway to the airport.
 However, if you can stay until the third night before leaving Hong Kong, you can consider heading to some scenic spots in the suburbs of Hong Kong to experience some of the natural scenery outside Hong Kong city.